teunrensing/rpi-igw/README.md

 # Rpi-4 vision project
 This project started on: 21-3-2023 : 12.07

+This repository contains a C++ codebase for a Raspberry Pi 4 vision project.
+The project aims to develop a camera system that allows interaction with a video capture device.
+It provides functionalities such as camera setup, color calibration, change detection, and image capture.

-This is a work in progress
+Please note that this project is currently a work in progress and may undergo further development and refinement.

-# Genral Discription
+### General Description

 The provided code implements a camera system in C++ that allows interaction with a video capture device.
 It provides various functionalities such as camera setup, color calibration, change detection, and image capture.